Sunday, September 22, 2024

 Following previous Blog: "Oracle dbms_aq.dequeue_array Shared Pool "KTC Latch Subh" Memory Leak" (http://ksun-oracle.blogspot.com/2021/11/oracle-dbmsaqdequeuearray-shared-pool.html), we will reproduce another case of AQ Dequeue 'KTC latch subh' Memory Leak test in Orale 19.11 with Patch 31666684, and shows dequeue long (hours) running.

-Note: Tested in 19.11 with following DB settings:
+Note: Tested in 19.11 with following DB settings (also reproduced in 19.22.
+In 19.22, there is no Patch 31666684):

 Patch 31666684 (Patch Description: MEMORY LEAK KTC LATCH SUBH ON AQ DEQUEUE)